RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_keepassxc_browser_integration](https://github.com/RenneJ/hh-infosec-course/assets/97522117/06fdfc0e-641a-48e0-afd9-2148e3aff0ba)
 > Figure 7.
 View of Browser Integration.

+### 4. Let's try it!

+For this demo I'll make a new account to reddit.com using KeePassXc browser extension.

+The log in window on reddit webpage now has the KeePassXC logo.
+It is used to auto-fill credentials.

 # Sources

 Smith, B. 2022.
 A Quick Guide to GPLv3. https://www.gnu.org/licenses/quick-guide-gplv3.html.
 Read: 2023/09/15